mich-pest/ros2_navigation_stvl/README.md

   clearing: false # True if its a clearing observation source
   vertical_fov_angle: 0.8745  # Vertical field of view angle of the sensor, in radians
   horizontal_fov_angle: 1.50098 # Horizontal field of view angle of the sensor, in radians
   decay_acceleration: 5.0 # In 1/s^2.
-If laser scanner MUST be 0
+If the laser scanner MUST be 0
   model_type: 0 # 0=depth camera, 1=3d lidar
 ```

-STVL allows for the fusion of different observation sources when creating the voxel grid: each one of them has to be specified in `observation_sources` and the pugin will manage by itself the underlying sensor fusion.
+STVL allows for the fusion of different observation sources when creating the voxel grid: each one of them has to be specified in `observation_sources` and the plugin will manage by itself the underlying sensor fusion.

 ### Work on a new map
 Initially, the `new_map.world` file has to be stored in the `worlds` folder in `linorobot2_gazebo` package, then modify the `gazebo.launch.py` file in that package at line 36.